Lamden/docs/docs/basics_smart_contracts.md

 The code that is submitted is put through the `ContractingCompiler` with the `lint` flag set as true.
 This causes the code to be run through all of the checks and transformed into pure Contracting code, which has slight variations to the code that the user submits but is used internally by the system.

 `__Contract` will then gather the working environment and execute it on the submitted code.
-This encapsulates the execution environment completely within the new code module without potential leakage or exposure.
+This encapsulates the execution environment entirely within the new code module without potential leakage or exposure.
 The `__contract__` flag is also set to indicate to the Python import system that this code cannot use any builtins at runtime.

 `__Contract` will then try to see if there is a `@construct` function available on the code.
 If this is the case, it will execute this function and pass the constructor arguments into it if any are provided.

-Finally, the code string, as compiled, is stored in the state space so that other contracts can import it and users can transact upon it.
+Finally, the code string, as compiled, is stored in the state space so that other contracts can import it, and users can transact upon it.

 ### 2.2 The example of Smart Contract
-This is an example of smart contract from the wallet
+This is an example of a smart contract from the wallet

 ```python
 def token_contract():